 In the past, smokeless tobacco products required spitting or discarding the remains of the product.
 There are new tobacco products that are not smoked and are often referred to as 'dissolvables.'
 These products can be more easily concealed because no product disposal is needed.
 They 're sold as lozenges, strips, or sticks, and they might look like candy.
 Announced attractive flavor and discrete forms of these products may encourage young people to take them, but nicotine content may lead to addiction and may also present an accidental risk of poisoning to children.

-There are two main types of smokeless tobacco that have traditionally been marketed in the United States: chewing tobacco and moist snuff.
+There are two main types of smokeless tobacco that have traditionally been marketed in the United States: chewing tobacco, like loose leaf chewing tobacco, and moist snuff.
 Chewing tobacco is a cured tobacco shaped like a loose leaf, plug, or twist.
 Snuff is finely cut or powdered, cured tobacco that can be dried, moist or packaged in pouches.
 Snus is a finely ground, moist snuff that can be loose or packed.
 Most smokeless tobacco use involves putting the product between the cheek or lip and the gum.

-The availability of flavored, low-nicotine, smokeless tobacco products without strong characteristics promoted by manufacturers may lead to experimentation by new users, but may also lead to nicotine addiction and continued use of smokeless or other tobacco products.
+The availability of flavored, low-nicotine, tobacco products in smokeless tobacco market without strong characteristics promoted by manufacturers may lead to experimentation by new users, but may also lead to nicotine addiction and continued use of smokeless or other tobacco products.
 Over time, smokeless tobacco users may switch from low-nicotine smokeless tobacco products to products that deliver more nicotine.